Homelessness

 • how a decision can be challenged.

-• The Homelessness Act 2002 requires local authorities to: regularly review the levels (and predicted future levels) of homelessness in each authority’s area; formulate a homelessness strategy.
+• The Homelessness Act 2002 requires local authorities to regularly review the levels (and predicted future levels) of homelessness in each authority’s area; formulate a homelessness strategy.

 • The Homelessness Reduction Act 2018 granted legal duties to local authorities so every person, either homeless or at risk of homelessness, will have access to assistance irrespective of their priority need status, if they are eligible for assistance.
-With a focus on prevention, funding with a Homelessness Prevention Grant, the Act places additional duties on local housing authorities to prevent and relieve homelessness by providing earlier assessment and assistance, and becoming proactive rather than reactive to a person’s homeless crisis.
+With a focus on prevention, funding with a Homelessness Prevention Grant, the Act places additional duties on local housing authorities to prevent and relieve homelessness by providing earlier assessment and assistance and becoming proactive rather than reactive to a person’s homeless crisis.

 • Ending Rough Sleeping for Good’ is the updated cross Government strategy released in 2022, to specify the wide-ranging causes, impacts, and solutions to homelessness, backed with £2billion of funding.
 The strategy is the Government’s pledge to end rough sleeping for good with actions such as Rough Sleeper Initiatives, Rough Sleeping Accommodation Programme, and a Rough Sleeper Drug and Alcohol Treatment Grant.
 The strategy advocates a whole system approach.
+A new cross government strategy is due to be published in 2025.

 • The Preventing Domestic Abuse Strategy sets out a multi-agency response to support victims of domestic abuse across Lincolnshire.

 • The Care Act 2014 details a framework in which agencies collaborate to protect children, young adults, and people with care and support needs.
+This covers the following courses of action:

 3. Local Picture

+Lincolnshire is split into 7 district housing authorities.
 The characteristics and challenges affecting housing security and homelessness differ across the county:

 • Boston borough comprises the main market town and 18 rural parishes.
 Employment in the agricultural sector has meant Boston has one of the highest levels of inward migration in the country, although this has recently slowed.
 Rapid population growth has pressurized services and housing availability resulting in high levels of poor-quality accommodation with rents that are disproportionately high compared to low wages.
 Boston has recently seen an increase in requests for help from many people who have no recourse to public funds.
+Boston has made significant progress towards cutting social housing waiting lists.
+In 2015, the figure was 33.8 per 1000 people.
+In 2024, this figure stands at less than half with 16.5, now below the East Midlands average of 17.4.
+Boston’s rough sleeper rate per 100,000 is also particularly high, standing at 23.8 per 100,000 people.
+This is significantly higher than East Midlands rough sleeper rate of 7.9.
+When compared to the rest of Lincolnshire, Boston also has a particularly high amount of these rough sleepers that aren’t UK nationals, with 65% being British.
+The average across Lincolnshire stands at 78%.

 • reason for threat or homelessness,